Cart 0

 Mahnaz Collection is known for

-Collectible, distinctive, one-of-a-kind, design-led modernist jewelry.
+Distinctive, one-of-a-kind, design-led modernist jewelry.

-Versatile, often handmade, wearable jewelry.
+Versatile, handmade, wearable jewelry.

-Innovative works by contemporary jewelry artists, artisans and goldsmiths.
+Innovative works by contemporary jewelry artists, artisans, and goldsmiths.

 Jewelry made by pioneering women artists and designers.